Anne Malherbe

 Anne Malherbe Gosselin (born Anne Malherbe on December 16, 1968) is a Belgian-Ecuadorian teacher who served as First Lady of Ecuador from 15 January 2007 to 24 May 2017, as the wife of Ecuadorian President Rafael Correa.

+Biography

-She was born in Namur, Belgium, and is the daughter of Paul Malherbe and Chantal Gosselin.
+She was born in Namur, Belgium, and is the daughter of Paul Malherbe (1936-2019) and Chantal Gosselin (1940-2018).
 She met Correa while both were attending courses in the University of Louvain (UCLouvain) in Belgium.
 They later married and, during Correa's presidency, moved to Ecuador.
 After the end of Correa's presidency, the couple moved to Belgium.

 Owing to her and Correa's beliefs that "there should not be a first lady, as all citizens, men and women, are the same" in a socialist society, Malherbe was never presented or referred to as First Lady of Ecuador.
 The duties of the First Lady were at first transferred to the Patronato San José, and subsequently to the Ministry of Social Inclusion.